makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 Aiden tilted his head.
 "I won't say no to that, of course, but I don't want to push you.
 I know sex can make you feel gross."

 Wiping at her face, Sélène was a little surprised that she'd stopped crying.
-"We can maybe work on that."
+"Yeah, I'm sorry, it has since high school" she mumbled.
+"We can maybe work on that, though."

 "I'd like that, sweetheart."
 The fox bowed his head for a moment.
 "Though I was also wondering if you had thoughts on if I branched out some, myself."